 The History of Reinforced Shuttlecocks Ltd – RSL

 South Norwood, London in the middle part of the 20th century was home to one of the country’s leading sports goods manufacturers.
 Webber Bros.
 Ltd. supplied balls for many sports including football, rugby, netball, volleyball, cricket and hockey.
-In addition, their second business, Reinforced Shuttlecocks Ltd (RSL) designed and manufactured one of the world’s best shuttlecocks at their Stanley Works, South Norwood.
+In addition, their second business, Reinforced Shuttlecocks Ltd (RSL) designed and manufactured one of the world’s best shuttlecocks at their Stanley Works, South Norwood, London.

 In the 1920s Richard Webber became interested in the manufacture of shuttlecocks.
 He started making shuttles at home, washing the feathers in the bath and drying them with his wife assistance in their kitchen.
 It is understood that he started his business in 1928, at some point he met Rene Gathier and G.P.
 Thompson who were importers of gut and string manufacturers.
-In 1930 the three became directors of a new company Reinforced Shuttlecocks Ltd. It took its name from the strengthening or reinforcing of each feather quill from the top of the cork to the stitching with a thin plastic sleeve, which was actually shrunk on the quill thus adding considerable strength.
-The idea was praiseworthy but did not actually work in practice, RSL’s Bluebird shuttlecock did not fly as intended but it was the first of a long line of shuttles.
+In 1930 the three became directors of a new company Reinforced Shuttlecocks Ltd.

 Shuttlecocks were produced by hand in the 1930s at RSL’s South Norwood factory.